playcanvas/supersplat/README.md

 ## Loading Scenes

-To load a gaussian splat PLY file, drag & drop it onto the application page.
+To load a Gaussian splat PLY file, drag & drop it onto the application page.

-Alternatively use the File menu at top left of the screen and choose "Open".
+Alternatively, use the File menu at the top left of the screen and choose "Open".

 <img width="317" alt="SuperSplatFileMenu" src="https://github.com/playcanvas/supersplat/assets/11276292/9efe950c-d79d-42c9-bbc6-5f6ca82772e7">